Deliver Us from Eva: Plot

 After they find out about Eva's job offer, the significant others panic and attempt to break up the blossoming romance, claiming their wives never let them hear the end of the latest with Eva and Ray, and that Eva intends to stay in the city.
-Things get so complicated that the men finally hatch a daring plan: kidnap Ray, lie to Eva about his death in an accident and cajole her into leaving the city.
+The men finally hatch a daring plan: kidnap Ray, lie to Eva about his death in an accident and cajole her into leaving the city.

-Eva believes them and arranges a tearful funeral for her "dead" boyfriend.
+Eva believes them, so arranges a tearful funeral for her "dead" boyfriend.
 In the middle of the service Ray appears, having escaped his prison, and the whole truth comes out.
-An angry Eva dumps Ray and storms out of the church.
-After the whole ordeal, Ray tries numerous times to apologize to Eva and tells her that he truly loves her, but Eva does not want to hear it and still plans to move on without him.
+An angry Eva dumps him and storms out of the church.
+After the whole ordeal, Ray tries numerous times to apologize to her and tells her that he truly loves her, but Eva does not want to hear it and still plans to move on without him.

-Days later, she apologizes to Mike, Tim, and Darrell for meddling and being a huge pain and distraction for them and her sister's lives.
+Days later, Eva apologizes to Mike, Tim, and Darrell for meddling and being a huge pain and distraction for them and her sister's lives.
 She reveals that they dissolved and split their parent's inheritance and her sisters and their partners reconcile.
 Mike and Bethany become engaged.
 Eva leaves and starts her new life in Chicago.

-One day after a meeting, Ray surprises Eva on a white horse in front of her boss and colleagues.
-Ray reveals that he left everything behind in Los Angeles to come and be with Eva in Chicago.
-He tells her that he can't live without her and will do whatever it takes to win her back.
-Convinced, Eva takes Ray back and they share a kiss before leaving on the white horse, ready to start their new lives together.
+One day, after a meeting, Ray surprises Eva on a white horse in front of her boss and colleagues.
+He reveals that he left everything behind in Los Angeles to come and be with her in Chicago.
+Ray tells Eva that he cannot live without her and will do whatever it takes to win her back.
+Convinced, she takes him back and they share a kiss before leaving on the white horse, ready to start their new lives together.